Bluecoat Sixth Form

 Maid Marian Way Campus

-Bluecoat Sixth Form will be temporarily relocating to the heart of Nottingham City Centre in September 2021.
+Bluecoat Sixth Form has temporarily relocating to the heart of Nottingham City Centre.

-Once vacant, the site will undergo refurbishment before the Bluecoat Sixth Form move takes place in the summer term.
+The site has undergone refurbishment before the move took place in the summer term.

 The temporary relocation follows on from the recent announcement of the location for the new Bluecoat Trent Academy due to open in September 2021.

 Bluecoat Trent Academy will be located on the edge of Forest Fields close to Mapperley Park and will be built on the former site of Clarendon College.